Free «Law of the Patricians» Essay Paper

 The Patricians wanted their sons to be refined soldiers.
 After attaining Roman citizenship they would be absorbed into the military, and after graduation from the military academy they would plunge into politics and rise through the ranks.
 Further, they could be elected as city councilor (aediles).
 In this capacity, they were charged supervising the grain stores and public entertainment spots.
-The next was the office of quaestor (secretary to the trasury).
+The next was the office of quaestor (secretary to the treasury).
 The subsequent rank before attaining the powerful consulship was praetor (judge).
 The consuls, or magistrates, wielded so much power in Rome.

 A patrician could vie for an elective post as a political leader, or tribunal, charged with the responsibility of championing for the rights of the commons against the senate.
 However, vying for tribuneship was risky since the holder was always in conflicts with the nobles.
 Nevertheless, the risk was worth taking, considering its prospects for the great success the office held.

 The daily routine of successful patricians involved waking up at dawn in the atrium and spending a couple of hours interviewing the needy people.
 They mainly included freed slaves and their families.
 A patrician was their lawyer in the law courts.
 He spent most of his time in the courts, accompanied by his peers.
 In the evening he took his main meals at his office.
 It means that he did not dine with his wife, but with men of his class.

 Some of the historically recorded families of the Patricians are Aebutia, Furia, Aemilia, Aquillia, Atilia, Herminia, Fabia, Cornelia, Marnia, and Marcia among others.